nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 You can significantly improve your Nextcloud server performance with memory caching, where frequently-requested objects are stored in memory for faster retrieval.
-There are two types of caches to use: a PHP opcode cache, which is commonly called *opcache*, and data caching for your Web server.
-If you do not install and enable a local memcache you will see a warning on your Nextcloud admin page. **A memcache is not required and you may safely ignore the warning if you prefer.**
+There are two types of caches to use: a PHP opcode cache, which is commonly called *opcache*, and data cache for your web server, commonly called "memcache".

-.. note:: If you enable only a distributed cache in your ``config.php`` (``memcache.distributed``) and not a local cache (``memcache.local``) you will still see the cache warning.
+.. note:: If you do not install and enable a local memcache you will see a warning on your Nextcloud admin page. **A memcache is not required and you may safely ignore the warning if you prefer.** If you enable only a distributed cache (``memcache.distributed``) in your ``config.php`` and not a local cache (``memcache.local``) you will still see the cache warning.

-A PHP opcache stores compiled PHP scripts so they don't need to be re-compiled every time they are called.
+A **PHP opcache** stores compiled PHP scripts so they don't need to be re-compiled every time they are called.
 PHP bundles the Zend OPcache in core since version 5.5, so you don't need to install an opcache manually.

-Data caching is supplied by the user (APCu), Memcached or Redis.
+**Data caching** is supplied by the user.
 Nextcloud supports multiple memory caching backends, so you can choose the type of memcache that best fits your needs.
 The supported caching backends are:

 * `APCu <https://pecl.php.net/package/APCu>`_, APCu 4.0.6 and up required.
    A local cache for systems.